OCA/server-tools/base_import_match/README.rst

 #.
 Go to *Settings > Technical > Database Structure > Import Match*.
 #. *Create*.
 #.
 Choose a *Model*.
 #.
-Choose the *Fields* that conform an unique key in that model.
+Choose the *Fields* that conform a unique key in that model.
 #.
 If the rule must be used only for certain imported values, check
    *Conditional* and enter the **exact string** that is going to be imported in *Imported value*.